Dog ownership in retirement – pros and cons

 There are benefits to dog ownership at any stage of adult life, but it’s particularly attractive in retirement.
-Companionship, exercise, an interest – these are all excellent reasons to introducing Fido into your home.
+Companionship, exercise, an interest – these are all excellent reasons for introducing Fido into your home.

 On the other hand, there are several arguments against dog ownership – the mess, restriction on your travel options, the cost.
 So which is it to be – a dog or no dog?

 Reasons to own a dog

-- Companionship – a dog can share your treasured moments.
+• Companionship – a dog can share your treasured moments.
 Dog owners claim that their animal can read their mood, thoughts, troubles, and can be there as a source of comfort and joy.

-- A reason to exercise – I see dog owners everywhere.
+• A reason to exercise – I see dog owners everywhere.
 When I visit my local park, walking down the street, on trips to the local shops.
 Owners out in all weathers, giving Fido his daily run – on a lead of course.
 It may be that they would still be exercising without a dog in tow (I write elsewhere about the benefits of jogging), but the reality is they would find an excuse not to go out for a walk (too tired/busy/cold/hot/TV show to watch).
-A dog looking at you with baleful eyes, lead in mouth – who could resist?
+A dog looking at you with baleful eyes, lead in the mouth – who could resist?

-- Meeting other dog owners – I am told that many friendships are made on the local dog walking route.
+• Meeting other dog owners – I am told that many friendships are made on the local dog-walking route.
 Other owners want to converse with a lead in hand, where they might otherwise be reticent.
-There seems to be a bond amongst the canine loving fraternity – and often seniors need (crave?) social contact in their lives.
+There seems to be a bond amongst the canine-loving fraternity – and often seniors need (crave?) social contact in their lives.

 • Training – if successful, it must be rewarding to get your dog to obey you.
 I could also put this in the “not to” section if you don’t have the skillset (or you buy the wrong breed).

 Reasons not to own a dog